 cabanas offer more casual fare.
 Spend the day here combining excellent food with the outdoors; nature walks, zip-lining and private cabanas are part of the scene.

-Chef Mario is one of the island’s iconic chefs.
-He recently moved from Sandy Ground to the Porto Cupecoy Marina with its beautiful views of the lagoon.
+Chef Mario is one of the island’s iconic chefs and his restaurant is located at the Porto Cupecoy Marina with its beautiful views of the lagoon.
 His modern French food is a wonderful as ever whether focused on super fresh fish or wonderful twists on meat classics like his signature Braised Lamb Shank Shepherd Pie.
 His menu satisfies almost any palate.

-Top Carrot is also in the Simpson Bay area.
+Top Carrot – Simpson Bay Yacht club property.
 This is probably the healthiest St Maarten restaurant on the island.
 They provide healthy lunches with smoothies, fresh juices, salads, and home-made dishes.
 They offer vegetarian alternatives and have a real juice and smoothie bar.
 The juicing will be done right in front of you.
 This is a great alternative after loving all that awesome rich French cooking all over the island.
 They also have heartier fare such as Courgette (zucchini) and Cauliflower Quiche.
 Or try their delicious Lentil Soup.
 You’ll also find health conscious books on everything form nutrition to Yoga.
 They also have a gift shop selling tasteful jewelry and aromatic soaps.